argilla-io/argilla/argilla/docs/how_to_guides/workspace.md

 workspace = client.workspaces("my_workspace")

-workspace_exists = workspace is not None
+if workspace is not None:
+    pass
 ```

 ## List users in a workspace